tstack/lnav/src/internals/sql-ref.rst

 readlink(*path*)
 ^^^^^^^^^^^^^^^^

   Read the target of a symbolic link.
+If the path is not a symbolic link, it is returned unchanged.

   **PRQL Name**: fs.readlink